You don’t really know Vienna until you try its street food that is also good to keep you on budget.

 Schnitzelsemmel

-Schnitzelsemmel is by far the most popular street food in Vienna not only for the budget travelers, but the locals as well.
+Schnitzelsemmel is by far the most popular street food in Vienna not only for budget travelers, but locals as well.
 This traditional sandwich is nothing but a white, crusty round bread roll with signature meat called schnitzel.
-But you can always ask to add some lettuce, onion, and tomatoes on top.
-And voila, this Vienna’s traditional street food is ready for any budget traveler.
+You can also ask to add some lettuce, onion, and tomatoes on top.
+And voila, one of the most popular traditional street foods in Vienna is ready to be devoured.

 Leberkäse Semmel

-Leberkäse Semmel is another hearty street food in Vienna that will satisfy most of the budget travelers.
+Leberkäse Semmel is another hearty street food you must try when in Vienna.
 The dish is very simple.
 Similar to Schnitzelsemmel, it’s a combination of meat, bread roll or semmel, and some sauce or mustard.

 But the meat or Leberkäse is what makes the difference.
 It usually consists of corned beef, pork, and bacon, finely ground and baked as a loaf in a bread pan.